 Looking for hockey?
 Visit our hockey page for program information.

 The NVRC Learn to Skate program offers a wide variety of skating development programs to help meet the needs of any child or adult who wishes to learn to skate and improved their skating skills.
 Each level of the NVRC’s Learn to Skate program is designed to focus on the fundamental skills of skating with specific elements and exercises to be completed by the participant.
 Qualified instructors lead parents and children through various games and activities to make the children and adults reach a comfort level on the ice.

 Learn to Skate

 - Helmet - CSA approved (hockey, ski or snowboard).
-We do have helmets available to rent.
+Helmets are not available to rent at this time.

 - Warm gloves or mitts

 - Hockey or figure skates (sharpened and laced tight).
 We do have skates available to rent.